mjbassil/saucedemo-e2e-tests/README.md

-# End to end tests tests on "saucedemo.com" website
+# End to end tests on "saucedemo.com" website

 ## Languages used